maxhoffmann/ocss/README.md

 - Why preventing tags in every file?
   - Tags should only be used as a general baseline as it’s easy to overwrite other styles using them. (can only be included in `tags.css`)
 - Why shouldn’t you add modifiers to element of an object?
-  - Ff an element is worth to have a modifier, it has state and should thereforeto be an object.
+  - If an element is worth to have a modifier, it has state and should therefore be an object.
 - Why shouldn’t you nest objects?
-  - Nesting object creates a direct relationship between components and therefore reduces reusability and adds dependencies inside your style system.
+  - Nesting objects creates a direct relationship between components.
+This reduces reusability and adds dependencies inside your style system.
 Instead of changing properties of another object, add modifiers to it and to apply changes depending on state.
 - Why can’t I use dashes?
   - Dashes are used by the compiler to create scopes.
 You can use underscores instead.
 - Why shouldn’t I use `!important`?
-  - It the start of most specificity wars.
+  - It’s the start of most specificity wars.
 - Why can’t I have one object spread across different files?
   - One file for each object adheres to the single source of truth principle.
 This allows you to easily see all the styles related to one object.